-Historically, Levantine women rarely worked outside the home, and female workforce participation varies across the region today.
-While some 60% of Israeli women worked outside the home in 2022, just 17% of Syrian and 15% of Jordanian women did - some of the world's lowest rates.
+Historically, Levantine women rarely worked outside the home, and female workforce participation varies across the region today While some 61% of Israeli women worked outside the home in 2023, just 14% of Syrian and 14% of Jordanian women did - some of the world's lowest rates.
 Working women in the region often face a pay gap and discrimination.
 Some Levantine women experience other barriers to their full participation in society.
 For example, Jordan's traditional male guardianship system significantly limits women's freedoms, and Syrian law permits certain male relatives to place travel bans on female family members.

 Same-sex relations in Lebanon, Syria, and the Gaza Strip are criminalized.
-Discrimination against LGBTQ individuals is widespread throughout the region, even where same-sex activities are technically legal, namely Jordan, Israel, and the West Bank.
+Discrimination against homosexual individuals is widespread throughout the region, even where samesex activities are technically legal, namely Jordan, Israel, and the West Bank.